 Other manipulative therapies after a Bowen session can undermine the ongoing effectiveness and can cause disadvantages of Bowen technique treatments – remember, Bowen does its work over several days.
 Waiting a week before any other treatment is therefore recommended.

 Fylde Coast Holistic Therapies are based in Blackpool, Lancashire.
-We can provide Bowen treatment in Blackpool and all areas of the Fylde coast, including over to Preston.
+We can provide Bowen treatment in Blackpool, Bowen therapy in Lytham St Annes and all areas of the Fylde coast, including over to Preston.

-We will travel further within the North West but will charge travel costs beyond Preston.
+However, we will travel further within the North West and provide Bowen Therapy in Lancashire, but will charge travel costs beyond Preston.

 Want to become a Bowen Therapist?